ERP Insights

 MRP systems focus primarily on production planning and inventory management.

-ERP systems provide a comprehensive solution for managing various business aspects, including finance, customer relationship management, project management, and manufacturing processes.
+ERP systems provide a comprehensive solution for managing various business aspects, including finance, customer relationship management (CRM), project management, and manufacturing processes.

 Erp or mrp